Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-The above mentioned mechanisms can be employed in general to obtain a superhorizon spectrum of perturbations for Abelian gauge fields at the end of inflation.
-To be the source of the curvature perturbation such a spectrum needs to satisfy a further requirement; namely approximate scale-invariance.
-Without going into details for its origin, let us assume that, at the end of inflation, the spatial part of the hypercharge field \mbox{\boldmath $Y$} has obtained a flat superhorizon spectrum of perturbations \mbox{$\delta${\boldmath $Y$}$\,= \delta${\boldmath $Y$}$(\mbox{\boldmath $x$},t)$}.
-The temperature of the plasma at the end of inflation is rather large \mbox{$T_{\rm end}\sim(m_P^2\Gamma H_*)^{1/4}$} \cite{KT}, where $\Gamma$ is the decay rate of the inflaton field, $H_*$ is the inflationary Hubble scale and \mbox{$m_P=2.4\times 10^{18}\,$GeV} is the reduced Planck mass.
-Typically, this temperature is much higher than that of the electroweak unification.
-Therefore, mechanisms generating a primordial magnetic field (PMF) from inflation, are actually creating a hypermagnetic field.
-The conductivity of the plasma is very high, which means that the hypermagnetic field \mbox{{\boldmath $B$}$^Y\equiv\,$ {\boldmath $\nabla$}$\,\times\,${\boldmath $Y$}= {\boldmath $\nabla$}$\,\times\,\delta${\boldmath $Y$}} becomes frozen into the plasma.
-In the above we considered that inflation has homogenised the hypercharge field so that we can write \mbox{{\boldmath $Y$}$\,=\,${\boldmath $Y$}$(t)+\delta$ {\boldmath $Y$}$(\mbox{\boldmath $x$},t)$} with \mbox{{\boldmath $Y$}$(t)$} being the zero mode.
-The freezing of the hypermagnetic field into the plasma guarantees that the memory of the superhorizon perturbations of the field is preserved.
+The above mechanisms can be employed in general to obtain a superhorizon spectrum of perturbations for Abelian gauge fields at the end of inflation.
+To have a significant contribution (for example produce statistical anisotropy) to the curvature perturbation at observable scales such a spectrum needs to satisfy a further requirement; namely approximate scale-invariance.
+Without going into details for its origin, let us assume that, near the end of inflation, the spatial part of (some of) the unbroken GUT bosons $W_\mu$ has obtained a flat superhorizon spectrum of perturbations.

-However, to guarantee also the survival of the zero mode we must require that the gauge invariance of the hypercharge is not restored, at least until the electroweak phase transition.
-Were it otherwise the zero-mode of the field would become a gauge artifact and could be gauged away.
-Most of the mechanisms which generate, through particle production, a superhorizon spectrum of vector field perturbations in inflation, when breaking the vector field conformality, they also break its gauge invariance (e.g. through a non-minimal coupling to gravity \cite{rvec}).
-We assume here that gauge invariance remains broken after inflation and until the breaking of electroweak unification.
-This would result in the field becoming a physical, observable quantity.
-Therefore, a condensate of the field would also be physical and could survive until the electroweak transition.
-Note also that a non-oscillating condensate has no particle interpretation and cannot evaporate by interactions with the thermal~bath.